 Yes.
-Service Barrie, the City's customer service centre located on the first floor of City Hall (70 Collier St.), reopened on July 13 to provide in-person services to the public by appointment only.
-Please call Service Barrie 705-726-4242 to book an appointment.
+Service Barrie, the City's customer service centre located on the first floor of City Hall (70 Collier St.), is open and marriage licences are being issued.

 City road design and construction projects are generally proceeding as scheduled.
 Please refer to the specific projects via

 Patios Everywhere Program was approved for the 2020 summer season.
 This program is in response to the COVID-19 pandemic and is intended to support local restaurants by providing flexibility to restaurant owners while at the same time ensuring safety standards and measures remain in place.